ZUCCHINI-DATE-APRICOT MUFFINS: No Added Sugar!

 Additional Note: As self-proclaimed Queen of Freeze, I feel obliged to suggest freezing leftover buttermilk in measured amounts for future use.
 (I freeze buttermilk in 1/2 cup and 3/4 cup increments since those are amounts I usually need.)

-ONION NAAN BREAD – makes 8 naan breads
+ONION NAAN BREAD – makes 8-12 naan breads, depending on size

 • 1/2 T dry yeast